-Don’t forget to wear your shades when you first hit Tenerife’s southwestern tip.
-You’ll need them, not just against the blinding sunshine, but also the accompanying dazzle of neon signs, shimmering sand and lobster-pink northern Europeans.
-Large multipool resorts with all-you-can-eat buffets have turned what was a sleepy fishing coast into a mega-moneymaking resort.
-The sweeping, sandy beaches are some of the most lively and child-friendly on the island.
-The nightlife is for those with high energy and high spirits and there is a predictably dizzying array of restaurants.
-Where else can you eat in an ‘authentic Mexican Cantina’ for lunch, a ‘real Parisian cafe’ for dinner and have a drink in a blarney-themed Irish pub afterwards?
-Of course, all that variety leaves little room for Spanish culture to shine through.
+Don’t forget to don your shades when you first hit Tenerife’s southwestern tip.
+You’ll need them, not just for the blinding sunshine, but also the accompanying dazzle of neon signs and shimmering sand.
+Large resorts with all-you-can-eat buffets have turned what was a sleepy fishing coast into a mega-moneymaking resort area.
+The sweeping, sandy beaches are some of the most lively and child-friendly on the island so families love it here.
+The nightlife is for those with high energy and high spirits, and there is a predictably dizzying multitude of restaurants.

-Los Cristianos, where the old town still retains – barely – the feel of a fishing village, is the most southerly of the resorts.
-Just beyond is Playa de las Américas, with its high-rise hotels, glossy shopping centres and Las Vegas–style fake Roman statues and pyramids.
-The northern part of Las Américas is by far the most tacky and seedy part of the entire strip.
-The Costa Adeje flows seamlessly north of here and is home to luxury hotels and a better class of beach.
+That said, the old town of Los Cristianos still retains (just) the feel of a fishing village, while just beyond is Playa de las Américas, with its high-rise hotels, glossy shopping centres and Las Vegas–style fake Roman statues and pyramids.
+The Costa Adeje flows seamlessly north of here and is home to luxury hotels, sophisticated clubs and restaurants, and superb beaches.